-Small producers from El Salvador and Guatemala are becoming increasingly popular exports.
-In fact if it wasn’t for the Rainforest Alliance coffee production may be non-existent in Guatemala.
-In 2012 the country was hit by an epidemic that nearly wiped out coffee plants.
-The disease known as coffee rust rampaged through the crops, wiping out nearly 70% of the crops.
-The American government along with non-profit organisations have helped to get production up and running again by training farmers how to treat rust and prevent outbreaks in the future.
+With the greatly popular Guatemalan Rainforest Alliance Coffee, in particular, it is important to recognise that in 2012, the country was hit by an epidemic that nearly wiped out all of the coffee plants.
+The disease, known as ‘coffee rust’, rampaged through nearly 70% of all the crops.
+Vital assistance from the Rainforest Alliance, a number of other non-profit organisations, and the United States government, helped to get production up and running again by training farmers in how to treat rust and prevent outbreaks in the future.